 - An ordinary business expense must qualify as something commonly accepted in your industry.

-- A necessary business expense must be considered useful and relevant to your business industry.
+- A necessary business expense must be considered useful and relevant to your industry.

 1 – Advertising and promotions

 Advertising and promotional activities are defined as a small business expense incurred to help boost sales and revenue.
 You can deduct reasonable advertising expenses directly related to your small business.
-Think online advertising costs as well as print – anything to spread the word about your business qualifies.
+Think online advertising costs as well as print.
+Anything to spread the word about your business purpose qualifies.

-Note: You can’t deduct activities related to influence political legislation, such as lobbying.
+Note: You can’t deduct activities related to influencing political legislation, such as lobbying.

 Believe it or not, meals are an allowable small business tax deduction.
-In 2021 and 2022, there’s an exception to the typical 50% write-off.
+In 2022, there’s an exception to the typical 50% tax write off.
 Specifically, you can deduct 100% of your bill at most restaurants and bars as long as: